-3.1 Dialogue Model Based on an Argumentation
+3.1 Dialogue model based on an argumentation

 Amgoud et al. proposed a dialogue model based on an argumentation [2].
-An agent's knowledge and belief were distinguished by setting them as formulas in a knowledge base, and in an extension of an argumentation framework constructed from the knowledge base and an opponent's utterances, respectively.
+An agent's knowledge and belief were distinguished by setting them as formulas in a knowledge base, and in an extension of an argumentation framework constructed from the knowledge base, respectively.
 We modify this model by introducing a predicted knowledge base.

 A dialogue is a sequence of utterances by agents along the protocol.
 Each agent constructs an argumentation framework from an initial knowledge base and the set of formulas provided so far.
 When an opponent makes an utterance, and new formulas are provided, then the argumentation framework is revised.
-First, s/he calculates the extension of the argumentation framework, that represents the consistent set of formulas that s/he currently believes.
+First, s/he calculates an extension of the argumentation framework, that represents a consistent set of formulas that she currently believes.
 These are the formulas allowed for use as the next utterance.
 Next, s/he selects the best move from these allowed moves using a predicted knowledge base of an opponent.

-Let X be a participant of a dialogue.
-Let $\Sigma_X$ be X's initial knowledge base, $\Sigma_Y$ be her opponent Y's initial knowledge base, and $\Pi_Y$ be Y's initial knowledge base on X's prediction.
-That is, X has two knowledge bases $\Sigma_X$ and $\Pi_Y$ .
+Consider a dialogue between X and Y. Let $\Sigma_X$ and $\Sigma_Y$ be the agents' initial knowledge bases; $\Pi_Y$ and $\Pi_X$ be Y's knowledge base on X's prediction and X's knowledge base on Y's prediction, respectively.
+That is, X has two knowledge bases $\Sigma_X$ and $\Pi_Y$ , and Y has $\Sigma_Y$ and $\Pi_X$ .
 It is usually assumed that common sense or widely prevalent facts on the subject are also known by the opponent.
 On the other hand, there is knowledge that only the opponent knows, or that the agent is not sure that the opponent knows.
-Therefore, we assume that the predicted knowledge base is a subset of the opponent's real knowledge base, that is, $\Pi_Y \subseteq \Sigma_Y$ .
+Therefore, we assume that the predicted knowledge base is a subset of the opponent's real knowledge base, that is, $\Pi_X \subseteq \Sigma_X$ and $\Pi_Y \subseteq \Sigma_Y$ .